 All applications should be made to the employing school.
 In early childhood services, teachers are employed by the licensee or owner of the service and you should apply to the employing centre.

 You can also find work through the Ministry of Education’s preferred teacher recruitment agencies, which offer a free recruitment service to teachers.

 Teaching positions are advertised in a range of ways including:

 - TeachNZ website - also has useful information about working and living in New Zealand

 - Education Gazette Online - Ministry of Education's main source of teaching jobs

-- websites such as Jobseek and Trade Me
+- websites such as Seek and Trade Me

-- advertisements in ‘large daily newspapers (most commonly on Wednesday and Saturday) although many of these are also on the job section of the Trade Me website
+- advertisements in large daily newspapers (most commonly on Wednesday and Saturday) although many of these also appear in the job section of the Trade Me website

 - Auckland-based Oasis Education